Last Updated on 6 days

 Data collection will enable us to develop KPIs that will establish how the newly implemented process has benefitted the organization and detect bottlenecks, delays, or potential mistakes.

 The fifth and last step of the lifecycle is “optimize.”
 Based on the insights gained during the monitoring phase, you will strive to improve the process and remove bottlenecks in this phase to make your process more efficient.

 You can push operations toward optimization and process improvement with a good monitoring system in place.

 When you effectively optimize your processes, you decrease wasted labor, improve output quality, ensure process compliance, and shorten execution time.

 A stakeholder is someone who has a vested interest in the process’s outcome and has direct or indirect influence over it.
 Stakeholders include process participants, the management team, process owners, process analysts, and system engineers.

-To maximize the overall effectiveness of the process, it is critical to identify and get the support of all stakeholders during the early stage of the lifecycle.
+To maximize the overall effectiveness of the business process life cycle, it is critical to identify and get the support of all stakeholders during the early stage of the lifecycle.